Skip to main content

 • grinding

 Players find the grinding aspect of the game to be excessively tedious and frustrating, often leading to a linear and save-scummy experience.
-While the game offers unique and immersive elements, the trial-and-error learning process can result in significant setbacks, making the overall experience feel clunky and not worth the time investment.
-Many reviewers suggest that improved tutorials could alleviate some of the grinding issues.
+While some appreciate the unique mechanics and immersive elements, the overall sentiment is that the time investment required for min-maxing and trial-and-error gameplay detracts from enjoyment.
+Many suggest that improved tutorials could alleviate some of the grind-related issues.

 • “This makes the game very tedious and not worth my, or your dear readers, time!”